sergiy79/codecombat/Third-party-software-and-services.md

 * [Keymaster](https://github.com/madrobby/keymaster): Keyboard bound events.
 * [Twitter Bootstrap](http://getbootstrap.com/2.3.2/): Used mainly for styling and its JavaScript components.
 Scaffolding isn't really used.
 We're on 2.3.2, but will eventually migrate to 3.
 * [Moment](http://momentjs.com/): Formats times and dates.
-* Treema: Custom built library for editing schema-defined JSON data.
+* [Treema](https://github.com/codecombat/treema): Custom built library for editing schema-defined JSON data.
 Used for all editors.
 Scott is mainly in charge of working on this.
-* Lodash, Underscore-string and TV4 are also available in the browser.
+* Lodash, Underscore.String, and TV4 are also available in the browser.

 ### Gameplay Libraries and Services